-Everyone has experienced awkward situations, even after trying to follow the most basic rules of etiquette.
+Everyone has experienced at least a few awkward situations in their lifetime, even after trying to follow the most basic rules of etiquette.
 These may be insignificant events that you won’t remember a year from now, or they may be much more impactful to your life.
 Regardless of how much they affect you, there are some things you can do to minimize the aftermath.

 01 of 09